online-ml/river/docs/user-guide.quick-start.rst

 .. py:currentmodule:: skmultiflow.trees.hoeffding_tree

 There are cases where we want to use data stored in files.
-In this example we will train a :class:`HoeffdingTree` classifier, but this time we will read the data from a (csv) file and will write the results of the evaluation into a (csv) file.
+In this example we will train a :class:`HoeffdingTreeClassifier`, but this time we will read the data from a (csv) file and will write the results of the evaluation into a (csv) file.

 .. py:currentmodule:: skmultiflow.data.file_stream